wnghks7787/OODP_StatePattern/README.md

 # Code1
 In this code, we make a "LightBulb" example.
 Lightbulb can be On, or Off.
 Also, we need *state* variables to store lightbulb's state.

+## Problems
+This code is hard to add new state, for example "sleeping mode".
+Maybe we make new constant "SLEEPING" and check it.
+Code 1 show you how to make it.